 Does Evercast have this feature?

-As mentioned above, Evercast received the Gold Shield from the Motion Picture Association’s Trusted Partner Network.
-It also uses studio-grade encryption, supports forensic watermarking, and offers granular session access controls tailored for sensitive media, IP, and discussions.
+As mentioned above, Evercast received the Gold Shield from the Motion Picture Association’s Trusted Partner Network and is approved by every major Hollywood studio.
+It uses studio-grade encryption, supports forensic watermarking, and offers granular session access controls tailored for sensitive media, IP, and discussions.

 Louper’s drawbacks